tldr-nyc/tldr-nyc.github.com/index.md

 ---
 {% include JB/setup %}

-Well, that escalated quickly.
+Well, that escalated quickly..

 <!---"Deadlisting reverse engineering, as +ORC calls it, is a slow 'puzzle solving' process: the intellectual challenge can be extremely interesting."

 ## idaq.exe
 -->

-This is my notepad.
+Oh, and this is my notepad.

 <ul class="posts">
   {% for post in site.posts %}